BrilworksarrowBlogarrowNews & Insights

 Exploring-The-Limitations-of-React-Native-Development-banner-image

-React Native has stood firm on its tagline of “learn once, write anywhere.”
-It allows developers to create stunning and performant mobile apps across iOS and Android.
-Many developers and businesses still opt for React Native development for their next mobile app project.
-Nevertheless, despite its many benefits, it has its shortcomings like any other framework.
+React Native has maintained its promise of “learn once, write anywhere,” enabling developers to build apps that run across iOS and Android.
+Many businesses still choose React Native development for their mobile projects.
+However, even high-profile apps face challenges.

 Key React Native Limitations

-If you like, we have compared two frameworks like React Native vs Flutter, React Native vs Ionic, & React Native vs Electron in detail to help you make a better decision.
+We have also compared React Native with other frameworks like React Native vs Flutter, React Native vs Ionic, and React Native vs Electron to guide teams toward better decisions.

 1. Performance & Native Code Requirements

-Battery draining is one of the quieter limitations of React Native; it doesn't come to light most of the time.
-Since React Native relies on a JavaScript engine to interpret code, even background tasks can result in elevated energy usage.
-Developers have reported noticeably higher battery drain after converting native apps to React Native, a critical concern for apps with frequent background activity or real-time features.
+Battery usage is often overlooked.
+React Native runs on a JavaScript engine, which means background processes can consume more power than native apps.
+Developers have reported noticeable battery drain after converting native apps to React Native, which can be a problem for apps with frequent background activity or real-time features.

-1.4.
-Native Code Is Still Needed for Advanced Features
+4. Native Code Still Required for Advanced Features

-React Native once struggled with performance due to the "bridge", the layer that allowed communication between the JavaScript world and native code.
-Thankfully, recent innovations like Reanimated v2 and the JavaScript Interface (JSI) have significantly improved performance, especially for animations.
-However, even today, developers occasionally report edge-case bugs and performance hiccups, especially when using custom gesture or animation libraries.
+Earlier performance issues were linked to the “bridge,” which connects JavaScript with native code.
+Innovations such as Reanimated v2 and the JavaScript Interface (JSI) have improved performance, especially for animations.
+Still, edge-case bugs can appear when using custom gestures or animation libraries.

 Also read: React Native Performance Optimization Tips for Scalable Apps